The simple answer: None!

 Mobile control systems really shine in whole home audio systems.
 Lets say I am walking from one end of the house to the other and a song I can’t stand and wonder how it ever found its way into my music library starts playing when I enter the hallway.
 I can pull out my phone and switch the song to something that pleases my ears.
 No need to stop at the iPod dock, look for a remote, or even stop at an in-wall keypad to change the song.
 It can all be done on the go.
 Not only can we control these Audio/Video items, we can also control lights, shades, thermostats, alarms, security cameras, locks, and even a garage door.

 All this being said, I will never recommend a control system that is 100% app based.
 It is an excellent add on to any system but there are slight downfalls.
-These app based controls are dependent on your home network.
+These app based controls are dependent on your home network (as do smart home automation systems).
 If you do not have a reliable network do not expect the app to be as reliable as it should be.
 If your network goes down, so does your control.
 Phones have a tendency to lock themselves after a few seconds of inactivity.
 Having to unlock your phone to adjust the volume of the movie playing when the phone rings or someone comes to the front door is a pain.
 And what if you get a call on the phone you are using as a control?
 What now!?

 ALWAYS have a handheld remote with any control system.
 It doesn’t have to move around the house with you, it can stay in your living room or multimedia room but can do all of the same things the phone can.
 We are familiar with them; we do not have to look at the remote to change the channel or volume; we know where those buttons are and can feel them click when pressed.
 If you are considering attempting to use your phone as a control device, look at some handheld interfaces as well.
 Chances are you will use your phone as a control less than you imagine.